kofztl/Blog/_posts/2018-08-06-Configure-and-Collect-PCF-Syslog-with-Vrealize-Log-Insight.md

 ## Configure syslog in PCF tiles

-Log in Pivotal Ops Manager with administrator, configure each tile which you want to forward syslog to vRealize Log Insight with virtual IP and port 514.
+Log in to Pivotal Ops Manager with administrator, configure each tile which you want to forward syslog to vRealize Log Insight with virtual IP and port 514.

 ![Tile Syslog Configuration](http://pc58ypabw.bkt.clouddn.com/syslog_in_tile.jpg)